Bengaluru-based illustrator, Vibhav Singh, explains through his approach, how one can constantly create quality work.

 How do you see or perceive the current illustrative world and the trends across the scene?

-Vibhav Singh: To me, this seems like a resurgence period for illustration as an art form, especially with what digital has added to the possibilities and the constant blurring of lines between illustration, animation, fine art, installation art, etc. Not to mention the slow shift from photography to illustration for major visuals like movie posters, album covers, books.
+Vibhav Singh: To me, this seems like a resurgence period for illustration as an art form, especially with what digital has added to the possibilities and the constant blurring of lines between illustration, animation, fine art, installation art, etc. Not to mention the slow shift from photography to illustration for major visuals like movie posters, album covers, and books.
 The recent comeback of international 2D animation is also a great sign for the illustration industry because it represents an appreciation of things hand-drawn.

 What, according to you, can clients and artists both do to create a strong, healthy synergy that works for the benefit of the project and all those involved?